NetBSD/src/distrib/atari/floppies/prepare/install.md

 md_not_going_to_install() {
 	cat << \__not_going_to_install_1

 OK, then.
-Enter `halt' at the prompt to halt the machine.
+Enter 'halt' at the prompt to halt the machine.
 Once the machine has halted, power-cycle the system to load new boot code.

 Note: If you wish to have another try.
 Just type '^D' at the prompt.
 After